pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 classes to see how SQLALchemy ORM columns and indexes can be used to persist sequenced items.

-The methods ``setup_connection()`` and ``setup_tables()`` of the datastore object are used to setup the database connection and the tables.
+The methods ``setup_connection()`` and ``setup_tables()`` of the datastore object can be used to setup the database connection and the tables.

 .. code:: python